omidfarhang/omid.dev/content/posts/2013-07-11-victim-of-ritual.en.md

 lang: en
 category: entblog
 ---
-The “Victim Of Ritual” music video from the new album “[Colours In The Dark](/2013/05/09/tarja-turunens-new-album-colours-in-the-dark/ "Tarja Turunen’s new album “Colours In The Dark”")” by <a title="Tarja Turunen" href="/entertainment/artists/tarja-turunen/" target="_blank">Tarja Turunen</a> is now visible worldwide
+The “Victim Of Ritual” music video from the new album “[Colours In The Dark](/2013/05/09/tarja-turunens-new-album-colours-in-the-dark/ "Tarja Turunen’s new album “Colours In The Dark”")” by [Tarja Turunen](/entertainment/artists/tarja-turunen/ "Tarja Turunen") is now visible worldwide

 {{< youtube 7PHr2NHfCjo >}}

-Download the single & video via iTunes: <a dir="ltr" title="http://smarturl.it/Tarja_VOR" href="http://smarturl.it/Tarja_VOR" target="_blank" rel="nofollow">http://smarturl.it/Tarja_VOR</a>
+Download the single & video via iTunes: [http://smarturl.it/Tarja_VOR](http://smarturl.it/Tarja_VOR "http://smarturl.it/Tarja_VOR")
-Click here to pre-order the new album “Colours In The Dark”: <a dir="ltr" title="http://www.tarja-coloursinthedark.com/#album" href="http://www.tarja-coloursinthedark.com/#album" target="_blank" rel="nofollow">http://www.tarja-coloursinthedark.com/</a>
+Click here to pre-order the new album “Colours In The Dark”: [http://www.tarja-coloursinthedark.com/](http://www.tarja-coloursinthedark.com/#album "http://www.tarja-coloursinthedark.com/#album")

 Watch the official Lyric Video for “Never Enough” from “Colours In The Dark”: